Helping Jacksonville Drivers Get Their Licenses Reinstated

 Attorneys restore your ability to drive in Florida

 Just because you have been ticketed before doesn’t mean you have to lose your driving privileges.
 Even if your license has been suspended, we can determine if action can be taken to allow you to drive again.
-Robert Shafer & Associates, P.A. in Jacksonville may be able to restore your driving privileges.
+Shafer Law, P.A. in Jacksonville may be able to restore your driving privileges.
 Florida’s Department of Highway Safety and Motor Vehicles (DHSMV) is an agency with complicated rules and procedures.
 Our attorneys navigate this system and help you understand your options.
 Even if you have been designated as a habitual traffic offender (HTO), we will work to get you back on the road as soon as possible.

 What causes a suspended driving license in Florida?